sindrekjr/AdventOfCodeBase/README.md

 ### Running the project
 Write your advent of code solutions in the appropriate solution classes, `AdventOfCode.Solutions/Year<YYYY>/Day<DD>/Solution.cs`.

 Then run the project.
-From the command line you can do as follows.
+From the command line you can use `dotnet run`, and optionally specify a day inline.
+For example, to run your solution for day 21:
 ```
-> dotnet build
-> dotnet run
+dotnet run 21
 ```

 ### Example solution